NENSA U16 Championship Rules Document

 *Beginning 2015: Team quota has been increased to 24 skiers per gender per state team & guest class.
 The top 20 finishers will score points in each race.

-Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes: schedule, site info, contact info, registration, waxing, parking, banquet, awards) to all team leaders no later than January 1st.
+Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes: schedule, site info, contact info, registration, waxing, parking, banquet, awards) to all team leaders in January.
 This information will be posted on the U16 event page on www.NENSA.net.
 NENSA will provide team leader contact information.

 1a.
 The U16 Championships takes place on the Friday, Saturday, and Sunday of the second weekend in March.
 Boys race first every race on an ODD year; Girls race first every race on EVEN years for every race, including the relay.
 There must be at least 1 hr between start times for the boys and girls races.

 1b.
 The competition schedule consists of the following: